prabago/refarch-caseinc-app/docs/cicd.md

 # Continuous Integration And Deployment

-The nodejs application is using angular 2, so to build the interface the command `ng build` needs to be done.
-But we have pacakged the build script as [Gradle](https://gradle.org/) file.
+The nodejs application is using angular 4, so to build the interface the command `ng build` needs to be performes.
+But we have packaged the build script as [Gradle](https://gradle.org/) file.

 ## Setup gradle
 The following steps were perform to build the CI: